towhidrazu/Cyclistic_Bike_Share-Data_analysis_with_SQL_and_Power_BI/README.md

 **Key tasks**

 1. Download data and store it appropriately.
-* Data has been downloaded and copies have been stored securely on my computer
+* Data has been downloaded and stored on my computer.
+A copy of the data has been produced to work with.

 3. Identify how it’s organized.
 4. Sort and filter the data.